att-comdev/valet/valet_os/README.md

 * An OpenStack Kilo cloud
 * Access to a [valet-api](https://codecloud.web.att.com/plugins/servlet/readmeparser/display/ST_CLOUDQOS/allegro/atRef/refs/heads/master/renderFile/valet_api/README.md) endpoint

 Throughout this document, the following installation-specific items are required.
 Have values for these prepared and ready before continuing.
+Suggestions for values are provided in this document where applicable.

 | Name | Description | Example |
 |------|-------------|-------|